GCSE: English and Maths grade C/4 or above, or equivalent

 If you are a mature student or want to study part-time the Lifelong Learning Centre offers a free, confidential and impartial pre-entry guidance service.
 Our experienced staff can also talk to you about how you might meet the entry criteria and what support may be available to you.

 Apply to this course through the Lifelong Learning Centre.

-Your application will be reviewed by the Admissions team, and if you’re successful you’ll be invited to an interview which will involve a piece of writing.
+Your application will be reviewed by the Admissions team, and if you're successful you'll be invited to an interview which will involve a piece of writing.
 If you're entering through the Alternative Entry Scheme you'll be sent details after your interview.

 Once you’re made an offer you’ll be asked to engage with KickStart.
 This is a pre-entry programme designed to ease your move into studying at the University of Leeds.

 Lifelong Learning Centre Admissions Policy 2021